Email List Building Techniques Email Marketing Techniques Using Hidden Posts To Get Around Sending Out Long Emails

 While there is a Settings page for the plugin, there’s no need to change any of the default settings.

-The plugin adds some options at the bottom of your posts and pages.
 There are fewer options available for pages, so it’s better if you create hidden posts rather than hidden pages.

 Here’s are the options for Posts: